mak448a/mak448a.github.io/blog/compile-ios-godot-without-mac.md

 ## Requirements
 - GitHub CLI
 - Git
-- Python
+- Python (3.12+)
 - Godot Engine

 ## Guide
+1. First, download Python, Git, and GitHub.
+Make sure to check the box that says "Add to PATH" when installing Python if you're on Windows.
+Run this command if you want to install Git and GitHub on Windows: `winget install Git.Git GitHub.cli`
-1. Inside your project, go to `Project>Export...>Add..>iOS` and set team and bundle identification.
+2. Inside your project, go to `Project>Export...>Add..>iOS` and set team and bundle identification.
 Since this project builds an unsigned IPA, you can put anything for the team.
-1. Press `Export Project` and save it to a new folder.
+3. Press `Export Project` and save it to a new folder.
-1. Download [build-ios](https://github.com/mak448a/build-ios) with the following command.
+4. Download [build-ios](https://github.com/mak448a/build-ios) with the following command.
 ```shell
 git clone https://github.com/mak448a/build-ios --depth=1
 ```
-1. Change the current directory to build-ios with
+5. Change the current directory to build-ios with
 ```shell
 cd build-ios
 ```
-1. Install dependencies with the commands below.
+6. Install dependencies with the commands below.
 Choose the one for your operating system.

 **Windows**
 (Run in command prompt)